Features

 FAQ

-How long does it take to make a lip-synced music video?
+How long does it take to make a lip sync music video?

 Do I need editing or animation skills?